 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter two seven one seven as a four place number.
+In the field marked validation number, enter four nine two eight as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved

 Software & Design © 2003 - 2014 Michael G Kellner All Rights Reserved